 The best thing to do is to seek advice from an advice agency, such as your local Citizen Advice Bureau and tell them this is what you are doing.
 Also tell them your adviser will be in touch with them with shortly.

 Don't offer them any information about yourself, at this point, such as your bank account details or where you work.
 Wait until you have spoken to an adviser.
 Don't invite them into your home.
 The chances are, they won't even ask..

 Who are Sheriff Officers and Messenger at Arms?

 Sheriff Officers and Messenger at Arms are not employed by public bodies, but by private firms.

-It is important to note, however, it is not the private firms that are authorised by the Courts to enforce the Courts orders, but the individual Sheriff Officers and Messenger at Arms themselves.
-It is also important to note that as they act with the authority of the Court, preventing them from doing their job can constitute contempt of court, which is an offence that can be punished by either a fine or a prison sentence.
+It is important to note, it is not the private firms that are authorised by the Courts to enforce their orders, but the individual Sheriff Officers and Messenger at Arms.
+It is also important to note they act with the authority of the Court, so if you prevent them from doing their job, you could be found in contempt of court.
+This is a serious offence and can be punished by either a fine, or in the worst cases, a prison sentence.

 Who regulates Sheriff Officers and Messenger at Arm?

-Sheriff Officers and Messenger at Arms are strictly regulated and can only act to the extent which they are allowed to by the court and the law.
+Sheriff Officers and Messenger at Arms are strictly regulated and can only act to the extent they are allowed to by the court and the law.

 - The first option is to complain to their professional body, which is the Society of Messenger at Arms and Sheriff Officers.